 - Mix the sugar and butter together until smooth.

-- Sift the flour, baking powder and cocoa powder into the same bowl.
+- Mix the flour, baking powder, bicarbonate of soda, salt, and cocoa powder in the same bowl.

-- Roll each one into a golf ball sized ball and place on a lined baking tray, leaving room between each one to allow them to spread.
+- Take the cookie balls out of the freezer and place them on to the hot baking tray, leaving space between each one to allow them to spread.

-- Remove from the oven and allow to sit on the tray until they firm up a little.
+- Remove the cookies from the oven and allow to sit on the hot baking tray for a few moments to harden up.

 - Once they're a little more firm, transfer the cookies to a cooling rack and cool slightly before serving.

 - Be sure to freeze the cookies before baking.
 This will keep them chunky and prevent the Creme Egg from melting too much.